 When planning a budget for your charter holiday there are a few things to bear in mind.
-First and foremost, the prices listed in the price list and/or the website usually cover for the costs of a vessel rental, all navigation and safety equipment, dinghy and the bed linens.
+First and foremost, the prices listed in the price list and/or the website usually cover the costs of a vessel rental, all navigation and safety equipment, dinghy and bed linens.

-- charter period
+- which period you charter

 Also, prices are subject to seasonality, with the high season periods in July and August having the highest prices, and lowest in the early pre-season and late post-season.
 So, the idea of booking outside the peak season might be a great choice.
 Not only it's cheaper, but also provides a better choice of yachts!

 Mooring costs also vary depending on the marina and harbour.
-Some of them are more popular and get far more visits than the others, so reasonably they charge more.
-The size and type (catamarans are usually more expensive) of the chartered yacht also affects the mooring price.
+Some of them are more popular and get far more visits than others, so reasonably they charge more.
+The size and type (catamarans are usually more expensive) of the chartered yacht also affect the mooring price.
 You can check their web pages to explore the prices for the desired location, date and boat.
 It is also possible to make a reservation for your spot but bear in mind that it might cost extra.

 Fuelling costs depend mostly on the sailing route you choose.
 If you’re chartering a sailing yacht you can decrease the fuel consumption significantly.
 Use the wind and sail in the morning and afternoon when the sailing conditions are most favourable.

 This cost is again dependent on the size of the yacht/model/engine.
 It also depends on how much you use the generator and sail – the more you sail, the more budget-friendly!

 - Sailing yachts up to 45 feet, approx. 150 – 200 € per week